nlhkabu/nlhkabu.github.io/_posts/2014-12-18-you-are-not-your-code.md

     light: 8bd0b2

 title: You Are Not Your Code
-tldr: Programming can be an emotional roller-coaster.
+summary: Programming can be an emotional roller-coaster.
 But we should remember that we are more than the code we produce.
 ---

 Programming is hard.
 And learning to program is even harder.